Brassica oleracea var. acephala

 It is unknown whether the Romans or the Celts – a collection of tribes with origins in Central Europe that predated Roman occupation of this region – brought collards to the British Isles.

-From there, they eventually traveled to the American South, where the plant became a staple of enslaved people, and began its history of importance in this region.
+From these widespread and various parts of the world, they eventually traveled to the American South.
+The plant was a staple of African slaves, and thus this leafy green began its history of importance in this region.

-Backing up a bit, leafy greens were cultivated and consumed for their nutritive value throughout much of the African continent.
-It was a familiar and much-appreciated food source.
+Backing up a bit, greens including collards were cultivated and consumed for their nutritive value throughout much of the African continent.
+Collards were a familiar and much-appreciated food source.